danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 * `keys` &mdash; List of keys to be bound.
 * `value` &mdash; Value to bind to.

-Used as an argument to `makeMapExpression` (never directly executed).
-This represents one mapping inside a map expression.
+Used as an argument to `makeMapExpression` or `makeSymbolTableExpression` (never directly executed).
+This represents one mapping inside a map or map-like constructor expression.
 Elements of `keys` are treated with respect to interpolation just like arguments in a `call` node.

 #### `methodId` &mdash; `@methodId{class?: expression, name: expression}`